July 3, 2026

 misaligned bits is our (roughly) weekly newsletter with bits and news, recaps from articles we published and latest studies in the field.

-misaligned bits #25: Retracted
+misaligned bits #32: Psychosis

-misaligned bits #24: Word-For-Word
+misaligned bits #31: Biased

 Newsletter Archive